-In June 2017, the GASB issued GASB Statement No. 87, Leases.
-This Statement redefined the manner in which long-term leases are accounted and reported.
-As amended, the provisions of this Statement became effective in fiscal year 2022.
+In May 2019, the GASB issued GASB Statement No. 91, Conduit Debt Obligations.
+The objective of this Statement was to standardize the reporting of conduit debt obligations by issuers by clarifying the existing definition of conduit debt obligation, among other matters.
+As amended, the provisions of this Statement became effective for financial reporting periods beginning after December 15, 2021 (fiscal year 2023).
 The adoption of this standard did not have a material impact on the Town's financial statements.